airqo-platform/AirQo-frontend/docs/hardware/monitor.md

-The **AirQo Outdoor monitor** is also known as the **Binos Outdoor Air monitor**.
+# AirQo Outdoor Air Monitor

-# Know your Monitor
+## Know your Monitor

-The AirQo Outdoor Air Monitor is a low-cost air quality monitor that measures Particulate Matter PM2.5 and PM10, as well as ambient meteorological conditions such as humidity and atmospheric pressure.
+The AirQo Outdoor Air Monitor, also known as the Binos Outdoor Air monitor, is a low-cost air quality monitor that measures Particulate Matter PM2.5 and PM10, as well as ambient meteorological conditions such as humidity and atmospheric pressure.
 The monitor is locally built and uniquely designed to withstand environmental and physical conditions such as dust and extreme weather.
 Powered by either mains or solar, the monitor is optimised to work in settings characterised by unreliable power.
 It runs on a 2G GSM network configuration for IoT simards.

 ![monitor image](../_media/monitor_1.png)